 Both state and federal laws address drug crimes.
-Federal law enforcement agencies focus primarily on illegal manufacture, sales, and distribution over state lines or national borders.
+However, federal law enforcement agencies focus primarily on illegal manufacture, sales, and distribution over state lines or national borders.

 If your life has collided with the criminal justice system, you can protect your freedom by contacting our top Orlando drug charge lawyers who will fight for you.

-Your arrest may be due to drugs that have legal, medical uses but which are illegal if they’re used recreationally or sold outside legal channels.
-Some drugs are strictly illegal, and anything involved with them can result in an arrest.
+Your arrest may be due to drugs that have legal medical uses but are illegal if used recreationally or sold outside legal channels.
+Some drugs are strictly illegal, and anything involved can result in an arrest.

-Florida statute §893.13 states that a person may not sell, manufacture, deliver or possess with intent to sell, a controlled substance (unless it’s used for a legal purpose).
+Florida statute §893.13 states that a person may not sell, manufacture, deliver, or possess, with intent to sell, a controlled substance (unless it is used for a legal purpose).
 Under certain circumstances, penalties for these actions can increase when they occur on or within 1,000 feet of:

 Federal drug charges fall into three classes of “prohibited acts.”
 They are:

 Class A: To manufacture, distribute, or dispense, or possess with intent to manufacture, distribute, or dispense a controlled substance or to create, distribute, or dispense, or possess with intent to distribute or dispense, a counterfeit substance.

 Class B: To break the law concerning the handling, storage, sale, inspection, and record-keeping of controlled substances.